DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbonbutton-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *bSet*
- Se `TRUE`, o menu está alinhado à direita.
-Caso contrário, o menu está alinhado à esquerda
+ Se for TRUE, o menu é alinhado à direita.
+Caso contrário, o menu é alinhado à esquerda

 ##  <a name="settext"></a>  CMFCRibbonButton::SetText